Iran women's national 3x3 team

 The Iran women's national 3x3 team is a national basketball team of Iran, administered by the Islamic Republic of Iran Basketball Federation.

+History

 They competed in the first international tournament in 2017 after appearing in the 2017 Asian Indoor and Martial Arts Games.

 Iran provided one of the upsets of the FIBA 3x3 World Cup 2019 with a 19-18 victory over No.2 seed Mongolia.
 It was their only victory in Amsterdam but proved to be a momentous triumph for a team of pioneers whose success has important ramifications in Iran.
 As of May 2021, they were the No.4 ranked team in Asia.